zyfone/UGA/README.md

 submitting to the chinaMM2023 conference，we will update the code after the paper is officially accepted

-We have been able to obtain improved performance over the reported results in the paper by adjusting some parameters For fairness, we will also publish the code details of our comparison method via URL
+We have been able to obtain improved performance over the reported results in the paper by adjusting some parameters.

+For fairness, we will also publish the code details of our comparison method via URL